kign/c4wa/etc/doc/language.md

      with both `c4wa` _and_ an ordinary C compiler.
 All WASM-specific features are introduced in a way to ensure the best possible compatibility with standard C.

-## What this compiler is NOT

-Just to set expectations correctly, a few things **can't** be guaranteed due to limited scope of this project, unavoidable inconsistencies with the standard C compiler, and differences between native executable and Web Assembly environment.

-  * Your code might successfully pass through `c4wa` but still fail `wat2wasm` compilation.
-    As of version 0.3 of the compiler, there are no known cases of this happening, but it can't be completely ruled out yet.
-  * Your code might successfully compile with both regular compiler and `c4wa`, generate correctly working native executable, but still work incorrectly in Web Assembly.
-This could be due to a limited number of known inconsistencies you should be aware of when writing code for `c4wa`.
-  * There could be occasional instances when due to a bug native executable would fail, yet Web Assembly version would still work as expected.
-  * `cw4a` might support certain features your C compiler does not, thus your code could compile and correctly execute in Web Assembly, yet still require some adaptation to pass through C compiler (for example, `c4wa` doesn't require you to define or declare functions before they are called, as long as they are defined later in the code).
-  * While `c4wa` is designed to properly report most common syntax error in a way which is broadly consistent with standard C compiler, it might either fail with an exception or on some rare occasions even compile successfully invalid C source.
-Most of the testing, for obvious practical reasons, is done on the code which is already known to pass throw a C compiler.
-  * There is no expectation that any existing C code, other than completely trivial, would pass through `c4wa` compilation unchanged.
-However, for a typical C code, which doesn't rely on external functions or libraries (excluding `malloc` and everything you can easily implement or import from your runtime), doesn't use any compiler- or OS-specific features, and doesn't make too much use of the more obscure (`union`s, `goto`s, etc.) or recently added (`long long`, `_Generic`, etc.) C language features, making it `c4wa`-compatible shouldn't take too much effort.

 ## TL;DR

 To get this out of the way as early as possible,